brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 - At an agreed time/place, take a moment to [HALT+](https://www.multiamory.com/podcast/218-ive-halted-now-what) and check that everyone has capacity to give the conversation the appropriate level of attention.
 If anyone does not have capacity, set another time to reconvene.

 ## When & How to Offer Support
-Your roles as a Conduct Supporter is to offer support on request, and in the context of navigating experiences within the Brassica Collective.
+Your core role as a Conduct Supporter is to respond to requests for specific forms of support within the scope of our shared conduct expectations within the Brassica Collective.

 ### Tips & Tools for Offering Care Support